KnowWhereGraph/kwg-deployment/grafana/README.md

 ## Setting Up

-There are several necessary steps to set Grafan up with the KWG stack.

-1. Set the password in the docker-compose file.
-This will be used to sign into the dashboard
+Set the username and password in the docker-compose file; use these to sign into the dashboard.
+The data connection to prometheus and dashboard integrations are automatic and will be set up when the service is started.
-2.

 ## Development